Saturday, May 26, 2018

 Eight-Ball

-Max observes the woman at the bar
+Max observes the woman at the bar,

-Her criticizes her makeup: "It's excessive"
+Her criticizes her makeup:

-Her outfit: "tasteless"
+Her outfit:

-Her bra: "too tight".
+Her bra:

 She flirts with the bartender.

-It's distracting Max's game.
+It distracts Max's game.

 "Don't you think that's sad?"

-he remarks, missing the side pocket.
+missing the side pocket.

 "Look at her!"